pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 "I wished I were as brave as you and your dad," she confessed with a heavy heart.

 I was a daughter of two warriors.
-While dad's weapon was a gun and mom's a pen, my weapon of choice would be a needle.
-Didn't the world have too much sufferings already?
+While my dad's weapon was a gun and my mom's a pen, my weapon of choice would be a needle.
+Didn't the world have too much suffering already?
 I never got a chance to see my dad.
 He was dead before I was born.
 Grew up as a fatherless child, all I ever longed for was a safe haven.

 I never wanted mom to continue my dad's fight and yet I understood her mission; it was the least she could do in his name.
 All her life, she had worked hard for the preservation of indigenous languages in the Crescent where the borders of three countries met; one of which was Veridia, where my dad was born and died.
 Her life was destined to be doomed from the beginning.
 Perhaps so was mine.
 I always knew she wouldn't change a thing in her life even if she knew how it would end.
 I wouldn't change a thing in my life either despite the endless melancholy that followed me everywhere.
 What a tragedy it was that my two hands would never be enough to heal the world.
 What a tragedy it was that my two hands would never be enough to heal my mom.

-I never told her I could hear the words she never said.
-I wished there was something I could've done to ease her despair.
+I never told her I could hear the words she left unspoken.
+I wished I could find a way to ease her despair.

 "I'm scared, my Love.
 I told you I published a paper.
 But it wasn't just an academic paper.
 I'm scared, my baby Love.
 I had to do it.
 It was the least I could do for the brothers and sisters of your dad that I never met.
 For the blood of my Love.
 For the blood of the brave.
 For the blood of the forgotten.
 For the blood that still remained.
 For the blood that is still bleeding.
 I've put all my heart into my paper.
 My colleagues that reviewed it didn't have a clue.
 They helped me release a declaration of war.
 Of course, I know it wouldn't be enough.
 Those that took away Galvarino won't stop.
 I'm not strong enough.
 Why am I not strong enough?
 Lord, please spare some mercy for my innocent child if I can't be saved."

-She never shared her despair with me.
-She kept everything inside.
-As if it could've stopped what would come true eventually.
-As if it could've stopped me from feeling her heart.
+She kept her despair locked inside, as if silence could prevent the inevitable, as if it could shield me from feeling the weight of her heart.

 I closed my eyes on her lap while she repeated the tales of my dad that she would never get tired of telling.